stu9113611/RMSeg-UDA/README.md

-# RMSeg-MDA
+# RMSeg-UDA
-Reference implementation about RMSeg-MDA
+Reference implementation about RMSeg-UDA